-Rahul Gandhi gets fresh summons to appear before ED on June 13 in National Herald case
+Rahul Gandhi gets fresh ED summons for June 13 in National Herald case

-He was asked to join the investigation on June 2 but sought a fresh date from the central agency as he is currently not in the country.
+The Congress leader was asked to join the investigation on June 2 but sought a fresh date as he is not in the country.

-The Enforcement Directorate on Friday issued fresh summons to Congress MP Rahul Gandhi for questioning in a money laundering case related to the newspaper National Herald, PTI reported.
+The Enforcement Directorate on Friday issued fresh summons to Congress MP Rahul Gandhi to be questioned in a money laundering case related to the National Herald newspaper, PTI reported.

 On Wednesday, Gandhi was asked to join the investigation on June 2, but he sought a fresh date from the central agency as he is currently not in the country.
 He has now been asked to appear on June 13 at the agency headquarters in Delhi.